codewith-ram/Ai_chess_agent/README.md

-# ♜ ChessMaster AI: Advanced Chess Engine
+# ♜ ChessMaster AI: Advanced Chess

 An advanced Chess game system featuring two AI chess engines competing against each other using Autogen in a Streamlit application.
 Built with robust move validation and game state management.